tensorflow/community/rfcs/20201027-modular-tensorflow-graph-c-api.md

 ### Front-end python use case

-Flag `use_plugin_optimizers` is provided for front-end python users to control the plugin graph optimizers.
+Flag `use_plugin_optimizers` is provided for front-end python users to turn on/off the plugin graph optimizers.
 ```python
 ## TF-1.x
 >> from tensorflow.core.protobuf import rewriter_config_pb2